weaviate/weaviate-io/developers/weaviate/more-resources/example-datasets.md

 Usage with Docker on **local with** Docker Compose;

-_Note: run this from the same directory where the Weaviate Docker Compose files are located_
+_Note: run this from the same directory where the Docker Compose files are located_

 {% raw %}
 ```bash